xenial-io/Xenial.Blog/_drafts/2020-09-17-fixing-an-n1-performance-problem-in-xaf-xpo-with-totally-undocumented-apis.md

 ```

 > For all examples I use 300 `Offers` with 1000 `OfferItems` each.
-It's sorted by the `HourSum` property acending.
-I use SqlServer LocalDb for this tests on a Intel(R) Core(TM) i7-4770K CPU @ 3.50GHz with 16 GB of memory and a two SSD disks Raid 0 setup.
+It's sorted by the `HourSum` property ascending.
+I use SqlServer LocalDb for these tests on a Intel(R) Core(TM) i7-4770K CPU @ 3.50GHz with 16 GB of memory and a two SSD disks Raid 0 setup.
 The build configuration is set on Debug with an attached debugger.
 XPO log verbosity = 4
 XAF log verbosity = 3